TeeZate/econometrics/README.md

 cd econometrix

-Copy

-Insert at cursor
-markdown
-Install dependencies
+## Install dependencies

 npm install

-Copy

-Insert at cursor
-bash
-Start the development server
+## Start the development server

 npm start

-Copy

-Insert at cursor
-bash
-The application will open in your default browser at http://localhost:3000
+## The application will open in your default browser at http://localhost:3000

-🛠️ Available Scripts
+## 🛠️ Available Scripts
 npm start - Runs the app in development mode

 npm test - Launches the test runner